Beryl Scawen Blunt: Career

 From 1932, along with Iris Lemare, Elisabeth Lutyens and Anne Macnaghten, Blunt performed in a series of concerts showcasing British composers.
 She performed as part of the Macnaghten Quartet, with Elise Deprez on second violin and Mary Goodchild on cello.
 They performed forty new works in these Macnaghten-Lemare Concerts which featured music written by composers such as Britten, Christian Darnton, Gerald Finzi, Luytens, Elizabeth Maconchy, Frederick May, Alan Rawsthorne, John Sykes and Michael Tippett.
 These concerts provided relatively unknown composers with a platform to showcase their works, and gave opportunities to young musicians.
 The quartet gave the first performances of Dorothy Gow's Fantasy String Quartet in October 1932, Elizabeth Maconchy's The Woodspurge and Elisabeth Lutyens's The night is darkening in November 1932, Elizabeth Maconchy's String Quartet (1933) in November 1933, Benjamin Britten's Alla quartetto serioso: ‘Go play, boy, play’ in December 1933, Alan Rawsthorne's String Quartet no.1 (1932) in 1934, Dorothy Gow's, Three Songs for Tenor and String Quartet in January 1934 with Steuart Wilson (tenor), Frederick May's, Four Romantic Songs for Tenor, String Quartet and Piano (Helen Perkin – piano), also in January 1934, and Dorothy Gow's String Quartet in One Movement in December 1934.

 The quartet were renowned for performing in concerts from memory.
 In a concert at the Aeolian Hall (London) in 1935 the Evening News music critic William McNaught commented: The four capable women players who form the Macnaghten Quartet played the whole programme without a note of music before them.
 The only people who have been known to do such a thing of late have been the famous Kolisch Quartet (of males) from Vienna.

 When the Lemare concerts came to an end in 1937, and with Blunt's marriage to Morreau in 1936, her quartet-playing career took a step back and her teaching career started.
 She taught at the Kent Rural Music School and as a peripatetic teacher in Kent, teaching the violist Garfield Jackson who inherited her viola which he played with the Endellion Quartet.
 She also played with the Bromley Symphony Orchestra.

 Death and personal life

 Beryl Scawen Blunt Morreau died in Chislehurst, Kent on 23 September 1987.

 She had two children.
-Her first daughter Jill Renee Morreau (b.1942) was married to the Canadian bass opera singer, Joseph Rouleau and her second daughter, Annette Scawen Morreau (b.1946) studied the cello with Janos Starker and wrote a biography of the cellist Emanuel Feuermann.
+Her first daughter Jill Renee Morreau (b.1942) was married to the Canadian bass opera singer, Joseph Rouleau and her second daughter, Annette Morreau studied the cello with Janos Starker and wrote a biography of the cellist Emanuel Feuermann.